dart-lang/site-www/src/codelabs/dart-cheatsheet/index.md

 then do the following:

-* If `untrustworthy` throws an `ExceptionWithMessage`, `logger.logException` should be called with the exception type and message (try using `on` and `catch`).
+* If `untrustworthy` throws an `ExceptionWithMessage`, call `logger.logException` with the exception type and message (try using `on` and `catch`).

-* If `untrustworthy` throws an `Exception`, `logger.logException` should be called with the exception type (try using `on` for this one).
+* If `untrustworthy` throws an `Exception`, call `logger.logException` with the exception type (try using `on` for this one).

-* If `untrustworthy` throws any other object, it shouldn't be caught.
+* If `untrustworthy` throws any other object, don't catch the exception.

-* After everything's caught and handled, `logger.doneLogging` should be called (try using `finally`).
+* After everything's caught and handled, call `logger.doneLogging` (try using `finally`).

 <iframe src="{{site.dartpadx}}?id=e221e3fd667825e62aac79079b8b5c59"></iframe>

+{% comment %}
+I was confused about the text saying "call... with the exception type" but using only on for it (since how would you know the type without the exception object?).
+I used on catch at first, and that worked.
+Then I looked at the solution and changed to what it used, and it did NOT work!
+Here's what I saw:

+Untrustworthy threw an Exception, but a different type was logged: Exception.

+(Looking at the test code, I see the type it looks for is actually _Exception.)

+Both the text & the test need to be changed.

+ISSUE: Solution doesn't exactly match the comments in "Your code", so the line count is off.

+ISSUE: When I select all in the Solution and then switch to the Your code tab, everything in THAT tab looks selected, too.
+The same is NOT true of the Test code tab.
+After I reloaded, this behavior stopped.
+{% endcomment %}

 ## Using `this` in a constructor

-Dart provides a handy shortcut for assigning values to properties in a constructor.
-Simply use `this.propertyName` when declaring the constructor:
+Dart provides a handy shortcut for assigning values to properties in a constructor: use `this.propertyName` when declaring the constructor:

 {% prettify dart %}
 class MyColor {